haraldpjthunem/dotfiles/README.md

 # dotfiles
-Dot-files for various Linux installations
+Dot-files for various Linux installations.

+Go to the "script" folder and run setup.sh.